Best Bridal Shower Activities

 Throwing a wedding shower is a major undertaking since you also need to clean house, decorate, invite guests and provide food.
 For the bridal shower to be a hit, however, you also need to make sure everyone is entertained.
 Playing a few fun wedding shower games aids in creating memorable moments for the prospective bride and ensures that the guests have a great time.
-These wedding games require little preparation, freeing you up to focus on all the other little details you need to organize before the shower date.
+We've created a list of the best bridal shower activities that require little preparation, freeing you up to focus on all the other little details you need to organize before the shower date.

 The Handbag Game